 Link here to follow the dig in real time!

 Have you ever wondered what evidence, in addition to the magnificent buildings that we live and work in, is left of the lives of the Mount Lebanon Shakers?
-Darrow is thrilled to announce Digging Darrow, a partnership with DigVentures, the first archaeological team to tackle the challenge of excavating on the Mountainside – and YOU can join us!
+Darrow is thrilled to announce Digging Darrow, a partnership with DigVentures, the first archaeological team to tackle the challenge of excavating on the Mountainside – and YOU can join us: May 22 to June 3!

 As the caretakers of this blend of rich history and modern facilities, we have been conscientious stewards of the 365-acre campus, which includes 26 buildings, of which most are original Shaker structures.
 Darrow is the only school in the United States located on the site of an historic Shaker village.
 This setting has defined the character of the school, informed its approach to active learning, and continues to touch the lives of everyone who lives and learns here.